cucumber/screenplay.js/README.md

 In a distributed system it may take some time before the outcome of an action propagates around the whole system.

-For example, in a chat application, when one user sends a message, it may take a few milliseconds before the other suers receive the message, because it travels through a network.
+For example, in a chat application, when one user sends a message, it may take a few milliseconds before the other users receive the message, because it travels through a network.

-In cases like this you can use the `eventually` function to peridoically check for a specific condition:
+In cases like this you can use the `eventually` function to periodically check for a specific condition:

 ```typescript
 Then('{actor} hears {actor}’s message', async function (this: World, listener: Actor<World>, shouter: Actor) {